 When I first created this recipe, I tested it on a group of people at a Thanksgiving dinner.
 Everyone loved it…

 So naturally, I put it up on the blog as soon as I could.
 Guys, this Brussels sprout salad is sweet, savory, light, and airy…the perfect, healthy dish for holiday feasts.

 Step 1.
 Make the apple cider vinaigrette to get those flavors dancing with each other.

-2. shred Brussels sprouts and carrots in food processor
+Step 2.
+Shred the Brussels sprouts in a food processor.

-Yep, I love using Bragg Apple Cider Vinegar in the vinaigrette for this Brussels sprout salad!
+I love using Bragg Raw Apple Cider Vinegar in the vinaigrette for this Brussels sprout salad!

 It’s a high quality, raw vinegar with a lively flavor that never quits.
-In fact, the vinaigrette tastes better after hanging out in the fridge for a couple days.
+In fact, my apple cider vinaigrette tastes better after hanging out in the fridge for a day or two.